A little about us:

 Overview of Duties:

-· Bachelor’s Degree in Neuroscience, Molecular Biology, or a closely related field
+· Bachelors degree in Neuroscience or a related field of biology.

 · Excellent organizational and communication skills